Yumana Kitchen is a path that brings ingredients, stories, textures, and cooking techniques together.

 The owner, Raul Monroy is what is known as a migrant cook.
 He was born in El Valle del Mezquital, Hidalgo, that soon was too small for him and, from a young age he traveled to the United States.
 Thus begins his gastronomic learning route through different cities, until he reached this Choyera land where he settled with his family and made it his home.

-Today, he is sommelier and founding partner of Yumana Kitchen, a space that honors the dessert and its history.
+Today, he is sommelier and founding partner of Yumana Kitchen, a space that honors the desert and its history.